landsboy/AI_agent_cancerData/README.md

 ```
 conda env create -f environment.yml
-conda activate AI_agent
+conda activate AI_data_agent
 ```
 2) **Environment variables**

-Create a .env in the project root:
+Create a `.env` in the project root:
 ```
 PERPLEXITY_API_KEY=your_perplexity_key
 TAVILY_API_KEY=your_tavily_key
 ```
 Only the keys you actually use are required.
-The code loads .env automatically (via python-dotenv).
+The code loads `.env` automatically (via python-dotenv).

 ## Running